By Neil Merrett

 Rick and Morty Simulator: Virtual Rick-ality – released on HTC Vive in 2017, developed by Owlchemy Labs

-If it was in anyway possible to utterly avoid the outside world and the broader ongoing struggle of humanity for the last two decades, existing solely on console gaming and home computing, it would still be legitimate to say that an unthinkable number of things have happened in the last 20 years.
+If it was in anyway possible to exist solely on console gaming and home computing for the last two decades, thereby utterly avoiding the outside world and the broader ongoing struggle of humanity, it would still be legitimate to say that an unthinkable number of things have happened in the last 20 years.

 That a gamer could in their very own living room react with a cartoon misanthrope for two hours in a simulation balancing the importance of quality, diligently sourced detergent, while supping digital alcohol and experimenting with the genetic manipulation of toilet plungers, shows how far we have come.
 It might also show how far we still have to go in terms of species-wide existential development.

 Whether through a rudimentary tennis experience such as Pong, recreating the perils of menial labour and suburban retribution in Paperboy, or focusing on the rigours of makeshift parenting and helping a young girl survive in a terrifying post apocalyptic landscape in The Last of Us, games simulate a broad number of experiences.

 With each new leap in technology, the capability of computers to support more realistic, grandiose or chaotic environments increases significantly.